 When choosing marathon broccoli, look for stalks that are firm and free of blemishes.
 The florets should be tightly closed and have a deep green color.
 Avoid heads that have yellowing florets or are beginning to flower.

 To store, cut the stalk into manageable pieces and wrap them in a damp paper towel.
 Place in a plastic bag and store in the refrigerator for up to one week.
 Broccoli can also be frozen for longer-term storage.

 To prepare marathon broccoli, cut the stalk into desired lengths and remove the tough outer skin if desired.
 The florets can be cooked whole or chopped into smaller pieces.

 Steaming or boiling are the best cooking methods as they help preserve nutrients.
 Serve with your favorite dipping sauce or as a side dish to grilled meats or roasted vegetables.

 Nova Scotia is a variety of broccoli developed in the Canadian province of Nova Scotia.
 It has a sweet, nutty flavor and is a good source of vitamins C and K.

 The broccoli breeder Alan Kapuler of Peace Seeds created this variety to be the most flavorful and nutritious.
-It has delicious florets, deep green color, and a central head that produce lot of side shoots, making it excellent for gardens looking forward into early spring or late fall when warmer temperatures are needed.
+It has delicious florets, a deep green color, and a central head that produces lot of side shoots, making it excellent for gardens looking forward into early spring or late fall when warmer temperatures are needed.

 The Nutribud Broccoli is a cool weather crop and does best when temperatures are between 60-70 degrees Fahrenheit.
 It prefers full sun but will also do well in partial shade.
 It is not very drought tolerant and needs to be watered regularly.
 For best results, water the broccoli at the base of the plant, being careful not to wet the leaves.